thebkaviya/Hydrator/README.md

 # Hydrator
-A python program than reminds you to take a drink once an hour, while at work.
+A python program than reminds you to take a drink once an hour, while at work on your computer.

 # Prerequisites